andreskwan/i-Matchismo/README.md

 ABSTRACTION Note
 This MVC must be designed in such way that I could play the game in the console or in the phone

+5:27
+I add the SegemtedCOntrol, now I'm going to add the logic behind it

 TODO
 03/30/13
 - review video related with this subject setting button states